Data Integration and Reporting

 Data lake integration ev charging software and NOC

-While data integrations like this are often standardized in the IT industry, it is crucial for IT managers to analyze the security and reliability of the software tools being used.
+While data lake and NOC integrations like this are often standardized in the IT industry, it is crucial for IT managers to analyze the security and reliability of the software tools being used.
 Charging Management Systems (CMS) and vehicle telematics software systems require a minimum uptime of 99.995% and encryption to protect from third-party access.
 Since these systems connect to your central data warehouse, it is essential to verify they meet these standards.

 Uptime charging management system for fleets